Gerald FitzGerald, 14th Earl of Desmond: Earl of Desmond

 On 14 October 1558, on his father's death, Gerald Fitzgerald succeeded as the 14th Earl of Desmond.
 On 30 November he was knighted by Lord Deputy Thomas Radclyffe, 3rd Earl of Sussex, at Waterford and offered homage.
 He soon established close relations with his namesake Gerald FitzGerald, 11th Earl of Kildare (1525–1585), and with Shane O'Neill.
 Despite a decree issued by Sussex in August 1560 regulating the matters in dispute between Ormond and the FitzGeralds, outlaws from both sides continued to plunder the other.
 In 1560 his wife's intervention secured a peaceful outcome to a stand-off at Bohermore, known as "the battle that never was".

-For some time, Desmond resisted a summons to appear at Elizabeth's court with the plea that he was at war with his uncle Maurice.
+For some time, Desmond resisted a summons to appear at Elizabeth I's court with the plea that he was at war with his uncle Maurice.
 When he did appear in London in May 1562, his (according to the English) insolent conduct before the privy council resulted in a short imprisonment in the Tower of London.
 Desmond was detained in England until 1564.